 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

-This Best of Africa Budget Safari departs from the beautiful city of Cape Town, stopping at Table View to take photos and enjoy the panoramic views of the city and Table Mountain from afar.
+This Best of Africa Budget Safari is kicks off from the fantastic city of Cape Town, stopping at Table View to take photos and enjoy the panoramic views of the city and Table Mountain from afar.

-Today we travel north through the Namaqualand region, famous for its colourful and abundant indigenous wildflowers in spring (August & September).
+Today we travel north through the Namaqualand region of South Africa, famous for its colourful and abundant indigenous wildflowers in spring (August & September).
 Driving through this sparsely-populated Northern Cape region we make our way to to the Gariep River, formerly known as the Orange River.
 We stop in the remote town of Springbok in South Africa for last minute supplies, before crossing into Namibia.

 The night is spent getting to know one another over a hearty meal.
 We sleep in comfortable, en-suite chalets that overlook the Orange River, forming the border between South Africa and Namibia.
 Our accommodation features a pool, internet and a bar.